-

 12. Ask About Warranties

-A solid warranty can provide peace of mind and protect your investment.
+A solid warranty can provide peace of mind and protect your investment when buying the right furnace.
 Warranties vary by model and manufacturer, so it’s critical to compare them during your research.

 Warranty Types